LisaCee/lswebhomework4/readme.md

 X 1.
 Change the background color of the entire document to red X 2.
-Change the background color of just the "about me" portion to blue
-3. Change the font-style of the entire document to sans-serif X 4.
+Change the background color of just the "about me" portion to blue X 3.
+Change the font-style of the entire document to sans-serif X 4.
 Add your nickname
 X 5.
 Add your favorites
 X 6.
 Add your hometown

 ## Extra Credit (still only using JavaScript) ##

-1. Iterate through each li and change the class to "listitem".
+X 1.
+Iterate through each li and change the class to "listitem".
 Add a style tag that sets a rule for "listitem" to make the color red.
-2. Create a new `img` element and set its src attribute to a picture of you.
+X 2.
+Create a new `img` element and set its src attribute to a picture of you.
 Append that element to the page.